Historical development of Church of England dioceses: Reformation

 The entire structure of the monastic and cathedral system was overthrown and reconstituted during the Reformation.
 Cathedrals which were once Roman Catholic came under the governance of the Church of England.

-All the English monastic cathedral chapters were dissolved by Henry VIII and, with the exceptions of Bath and Coventry, were re-founded by him as churches of secular chapters, with a dean as the head, and a certain number of canons ranging from twelve at Canterbury and Durham to four at Carlisle, and with certain subordinate officers as minor canons, gospellers, epistolers, etc. The precentorship in these churches of the "New Foundation", as they are called, is not, as in the secular churches of the "Old Foundation", a dignity, but is merely an office held by one of the minor canons.
+All the English monastic cathedral chapters were dissolved by Henry VIII and, with the exceptions of Bath and Coventry, were re-founded by him as churches of secular chapters, with a dean as the head, and a certain number of canons ranging from twelve at Canterbury Cathedral and Durham Cathedral to four at Carlisle Cathedral, and with certain subordinate officers as minor canons, gospellers, epistolers, etc. The precentorship in these churches of the "New Foundation", as they are called, is not, as in the secular churches of the "Old Foundation", a dignity, but is merely an office held by one of the minor canons.

 Henry VIII also created six new cathedrals from old monastic establishments, in each case governed by secular canons.
 Of these, Westminster did not retain its cathedral status.
 Four more of England's large historic churches were later to become cathedrals: Southwell, Southwark, Ripon, and St Albans Abbey.

 Details of cathedrals and their foundation

 Ancient cathedrals

-The medieval Church of England was organised into 17 dioceses.
+The medieval Church of England was organised into 16 dioceses.
 About half of the diocesan cathedrals were also monasteries, with the prior serving double duty as dean of the cathedral.
 The rest were served by a college of "secular" canons – non-monastic priests living under no fixed rule of life.
 Both types often had Saxon foundations.
 Dioceses which exist in the Church of England today are indicated in bold type.